patrick-men/KF2-Server-Deployment/README.md

 It's a setup that doesn't advertise the server on the server list; without further configuraion, it's to be used as a private server for you and your friends.

 > This setup is for a linux server! <br>
-> There are dummy/default values in the .yaml files (marked by a comment) - make sure that you filled them with your respective values
+> :warning: There are dummy/default values in the .yaml files (marked by a comment) - make sure that you filled them with your respective values :warning:

-> Some knowledge of linux, port-forwarding and kubernetes can help you out a lot here.
-I can't guarantee that you can get it to run without said knowledge, as troubleshooting won't be easy otherwise.
+> :warning: Some knowledge of linux, port-forwarding and kubernetes can help you out a lot here.
+I can't guarantee that you can get it to run without said knowledge, as troubleshooting won't be easy otherwise. :warning:

 ## Setup Kind